 The important thing here is not to get overwhelmed and to try to use ALL the pages.
 You don’t need them all, keep things simple and pick just things that align with you.

 That’s why I don’t usually say “you have to have this page in your Bullet Journal”.
 However, I believe there are pages that benefit everyone, disregarding their goals or the ways they use their Bullet Journals.
 One of these pages is a monthly review.

 Let me walk you through everything you need to know about a monthly review page and why you should consider adding one to your Bullet Journal.

-Be sure to scroll until the end to get your freebies.
+Be sure to scroll until the end to get your freebies and more resources.

 What Is A Monthly Review?

 A Monthly review spread is a page with an overview of your month.
 It’s a place for you to summarize the month and reflect on different aspects of your life.

 This is a place for you to take all the information from your weeklies, trackers, monthly logs, and such and condense it all to just one page.

 Moreover, this can also be a place for you to plan your next month since looking at your monthly review, you’ll know what you have to do in your life and what changes you might need in your Bullet Journal setup.

 Unlike other monthly pages, the monthly review is usually the last page of any monthly setup.
 Unless, of course, you don’t do things that linear and add it in the beginning, as I did in my November Bullet Journal setup.